2018 Turkish presidential election: Selection process

-People's Alliance (AKP and MHP)
+People's Alliance (AK Party and MHP)

-Serving president Recep Tayyip Erdoğan was widely seen as the undisputed candidate of the People's Alliance, an alliance set up by the governing Justice and Development Party (AKP) and the far-right Nationalist Movement Party (MHP).
+Serving president Recep Tayyip Erdoğan was widely seen as the undisputed candidate of the People's Alliance, an alliance set up by the governing Justice and Development Party (AK Party) and the far-right Nationalist Movement Party (MHP).
 This was confirmed by MHP leader Devlet Bahçeli on 21 April 2018.
-The AKP parliamentary group voted unanimously to nominate Erdoğan on 3 May.
+The AK Party parliamentary group voted unanimously to nominate Erdoğan on 3 May.

 Republican People's Party (CHP)

 The main opposition Republican People's Party (CHP) began a wide search for a candidate, with several rumours that the party was content with supporting a cross-party candidate that was not necessarily in line with the party's values as part of an election alliance.
 CHP leader Kemal Kılıçdaroğlu subsequently conducted several meetings with the leaders of the Felicity Party and the İyi Party.
 Former President Abdullah Gül was mentioned as a cross-party option, allegedly receiving the support of senior officials, but was disbanded following heavy opposition from the lower ranks and voters.
 Gül eventually announced that he would not stand, citing the lack of cross-party consensus.
 Despite ruling it out several times, party leader Kemal Kılıçdaroğlu was frequently mentioned as a potential candidate, along with Yılmaz Büyükerşen, İlhan Kesici, Muharrem İnce and Mehmet Haberal.
 Certain MPs, such as Öztürk Yılmaz and Didem Engin also publicly declared their interest.
-On 26 April, CHP MP Özgür Özel, himself seen as a potential candidate, announced that their nominee would be one who would make the AKP 'crazy' the most.
+On 26 April, CHP MP Özgür Özel, himself seen as a potential candidate, announced that their nominee would be one who would make the AK Party 'crazy' the most.
 On 4 May, Yalova MP Muharrem İnce was declared the party's candidate.